ept/hermitage/foundationdb.md

     tell 1 "update test set value = 12 where id = 1"
     tell 1 "update test set value = 18 where id = 2"
     tell 1 "commit"
-    #Deletes a row
-    tell 0 "delete from test where value = 20"
+    tell 0 "delete from test where value = 20" # Deletes the row 2 => 20
-    #Returns nothing
-    tell 0 "select * from test where id = 2"
+    tell 0 "select * from test where id = 2" # Returns nothing
-    tell 0 "commit"
+    tell 0 "commit" # Rejected with ERROR: FoundationDB commit aborted: 1020 - not_committed
+    tell 1 "select * from test" # Returns 1 => 12, 2 => 18
     ;;
   "g-single-write-2")
     echo "Running g-single-write-2 test."
     tell 0 "begin"
     tell 1 "begin"
-    #Shows 1 => 10
-    tell 0 "select * from test where id = 1"
+    tell 0 "select * from test where id = 1" # Shows 1 => 10
     tell 1 "select * from test"
     tell 1 "update test set value = 12 where id = 1"
-    tell 0 "delete from test where value = 20"
+    tell 0 "delete from test where value = 20" # Deletes the row 2 => 20
     tell 1 "update test set value = 18 where id = 2"
     tell 0 "rollback"
-    #Conflicts are checked at commit-time, and the other transaction has not committed, so this goes through successfully.
+    tell 1 "commit" # Conflicts are checked at commit-time, and the other transaction has aborted, so this goes through successfully.
-    tell 1 "commit"
     ;;
   "g2-item")
     echo "Running g2-item test."